 Walking Pamplona’s Old City Walls

-Walking the perimeter of the old city walls is definitely one of the most interesting things to do in Pamplona.
+Walking the perimeter of the old city walls is definitely one of the best things to do in Pamplona.

 A nice option is to start your walking tour near the Media Luna Park along the beautiful Arga River.
 From there, you’ll follow a shady path north through the trees with the river on one side and the looming old city walls of the Magdalena Front on the other.